borkdominik/bigER/e2e-tests/README.md

 ### Tests

 Tests are located in `src/tests/` and can be executed right in VS Code with the [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) extension.
+Use `yarn run ui-tests` to run the tests in the command line.
 Currently, the following test cases are implemented:
 - `vscode.spec.ts` - tests whether a test sample file exists in the workspace and that the bigER extension has been installed properly
 - `diagram.spec.ts` - tests add/edit/delete of entities in the diagram
 - `generate.spec.ts` - tests the code generator